Key takeaways

 Leadership

 A property can only be as successful as its manager.
-And the best property managers are great leaders who know how to motivate their staff.
+And the best property managers are great leaders who motivate their staff.
 So, polish your leadership skills by learning what drives each staff member.

 Additionally, good leaders effectively communicate with both staff and residents.
 Establish and maintain an open-door policy where staff and residents may reach you.
 Then, you’ll be more likely to see staff and resident retention increase.

 Most importantly, good leaders hold themselves accountable.
 Your staff should feel comfortable giving you feedback — and in turn, you should feel comfortable accepting it!
-When you hear staff input, take it into consideration.
+When you hear staff input, consider it.
 Afterward, make genuine efforts to incorporate their suggestions into your management style.

 Attention to detail

 In order to coordinate all of these details, you must have keen organizational skills.
-Also, you need the ability to balance your responsibilities while keeping tabs on where your staff stands in their responsibilities.
+Also, it would be best if you had the ability to balance your responsibilities while keeping tabs on where your staff stands in their responsibilities.

 Pro-tip: Create a communication plan with the property owner.
 Because they aren’t always on-site but need to be kept up-to-date, you should have a protocol in place to share information regularly.
 This communication can be a weekly sit-down meeting, a phone call, or even a shared spreadsheet where you divulge pertinent property information.